Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 What are the total closing costs in Bali in 2026 as a percentage?

-As of early 2026, the total closing costs for buying property in Bali typically range from 6% to 10% of the purchase price, depending on the specific location and transaction structure.
+As of early 2026, the total closing costs for buying property in Bali typically fall in the range of 6% to 10% of the purchase price on the buyer's side, though the exact amount depends on local tax rates and the type of transaction.

-The main fee categories that make up this total percentage in Bali include BPHTB (the buyer's property transfer tax, which can be up to 5% under national law but varies by local regulation), notary and PPAT fees for deed processing (typically 0.5% to 1.5%), land office registration costs, and legal due diligence fees if you hire a lawyer to verify documentation and permits properly.
+The main fee categories that make up that total in Bali are BPHTB (the buyer's land and building transfer tax, which can be up to 5% under national law but is set locally), notary and land deed official (PPAT) fees, land office registration costs, and legal due diligence if you hire a lawyer to verify the property's status and permits.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Bali.